 OBLONG SWEET PEPPERS

 You may look at the shape and think these oblong peppers are hot.
 They are not!
 We think they are even sweeter than our sweet bell peppers!

 Many people are familiar with the traditional, large, purple eggplant.
 You will be happy to know the skin of our eggplants is NOT BITTER, so there is no reason to peel it off!
 All the more fiber and flavor to enjoy!!
 Eggplant are a tropical plant and very, very fickle.
 Some seasons are definitely better than other for growing this vegetable.

 Eastern North Carolina is known across the United States for growing sweet potatoes.
 As it turns out, we do a very good job here on our WNC family farm, too!
-We grow three different sweet potato varieties.
+We attempt to grow different sweet potato varieties.
 All sweet potatoes are loaded with vitamins and fiber.
-Please try them "naked" before adding other sugars or sweeteners to them.
-I think you will discover they have plenty of healthy, natural sweetness all on their own.
+Please try them “naked” before adding other sugars or sweeteners.
+I think you will discover they have plenty of healthy, natural sweetness all on their own–even if ugly!

 The spaghetti squash come in two varieties.
 This is the large, family-sized version.
 Do not peel this winter squash before baking.
 After being baked, the flesh magically rakes out to look like spaghetti and can be eaten like spaghetti!
 The cooked pulp can also be frozen for a later meal.

 INDIVIDUAL-SIZED SPAGHETTI SQUASH

 This spaghetti squash is individual-sized when cut in half.
 The first year we grew these was the year of Hurricane Fran.
 Our CSA Members quickly figured out they could roast these on a grill and then eat the squash right out of the shell—no electricity or dishes needed!!
 That was the year we started calling this variety the “Hurricane Squash!”
 Do not peel this winter squash before baking!
 The baked flesh of this can be frozen for later use.